Half of Japan’s samurai were women, groundbreaking exhibition at British Museum says

 ‘Samurai’ explores over a thousand years of Japanese history related to the elite warrior class

-Samurai is the first exhibition to explore how the warrior order’s image and myth were manufactured and purports to challenge everything the public think they know about the Japanese icons.
+Samurai is the first exhibition to explore how the warrior order’s image and myth were manufactured and purports to challenge everything the public thinks they know about the Japanese icons.

 Bringing together over 280 objects and digital media from both the collection and 29 national and international lenders – with many items including a suit of samurai armour on display for the first time – the display includes arms, armour, paintings, woodblock prints, books, clothing, ceramics and photographs.